optimalbrew/uncle-sim/readme.md

-# Using Cursor-Claude for Uncle Block Simulations
+# Uncle Block Simulations

-Code generated using Claude .. even the MIT license was suggested by Claude :-)
+Code generated using Claude and chatGPT as well .. even the MIT license was suggested by Claude (and chatGPT too) :-)

 The idea is to study orphaned or uncle block production in PoW chains like bitcoin or rootstock.